rodrigonoguti/direct-treasure-for-google-sheets/README.md

-# Brazillian Direct Treasure for Google Sheets
+# Brazilian Direct Treasure for Google Sheets
-Google Sheets functions to get Brazillian Direct Treasure rates.
+Google Sheets functions to get Brazilian Direct Treasure rates.

 ## How to use